siddharthgusain/Html-Css-UI/README.md

-# Beautiful Templates and animations made using HTML% and CSS
+# Beautiful Templates and animations made using HTML5 and CSS